ponycool/ponycool-library/README.md

 English | [中文](https://github.com/PonyCool/ponycool-library/blob/main/README-ZH.md)

-# What is ponycool-library
+# What is PonyCool Library

-ponycool-library is an extension library for the CodeIgniter framework
+PonyCool Library is an extension library for the CodeIgniter framework

 # Requirements